-And it only took six and a half years to get this party started.
+And it only took seven years to get this party started.

 In Walden, Henry David Thoreau offers a master class in paying attention to this wild world that engulfs us, and the endless worlds that grow, die and regenerate within us.
 He prompts us to interrogate what we’re doing with our lives and why.
 “I went to the woods because I wished to live deliberately,” he says, “to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”